TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/9-Rendering-the-output-with-fluid.rst

 :php:`__toString()` method.
 The single properties of an object can be accessed with point-notation.
 If Fluid crosses a string like `{blog.title}`, it tries to parse it.
+Fluid
+.. todo: crosses is not the right word, comes across makes more sense.

-Fluid expects the variable `blog` to be an object.
+expects the variable `blog` to be an object.
 Inside of this object it searches for a method named :php:`getTitle()`.
 The method's name is created by extracting the part after the point, capitalizing the first letter,